 There are many exciting benefits and healing properties associated with this ancient and powerful gemstone.
 Since it was first discovered in 4000 B.C, people have used the lapis stone to promote physical, emotional, and spiritual healing.

-When it comes to physical healing, lapis lazuli benefits the throat area, vocal chords, and larynx.
+When it comes to physical healing, lazuli benefits the throat area, vocal chords, and larynx.
 Some people use this blue gemstone to soothe insomnia, regulate circulation, and support the menstrual cycle.

-Lapis lazuli can also help to heal ailments associated with sight and vision.
+It can also help to heal ailments associated with sight and vision.
 Able to relieve eye infections or sties, warm, sterilized water infused with the lapis stone makes an effective eye bath.

-Lapis lazuli is one of the oldest and most revered stones in spiritual practises around the world.
+It is one of the oldest and most revered stones in spiritual practises around the world.
 Healers, mystics, priests, and royalty have looked to lapis lazuli for guidance since the dawn of time, and even today it can stimulate spiritual wisdom and increase psychic abilities.

 What Chakra Is Lapis Lazuli Used For?